nuvibit/terraform-aws-lambda/README.md

 ## Encryption
 Encryption is enabled by default and the following resources will be encrypted with KMS

+* Lambda environment variables
-* CloudWatch Log Group for Lambda Logs
+* CloudWatch Log Group for Lambda logs

 <!-- USAGE -->
 ## Usage